liballeg/android/README.md

  }
 ```

-5. Edit your C/C++ code and use CMakeLists.txt for the list of source
+5. Edit your C/C++ code to use Allegro and use CMakeLists.txt for the list of source
 files and extra dependencies.
 Hit Run in Android Studio and it will
-deploy and run your Allegro game!
+deploy and run your Allegro game on the emulator or actual devices.
 Build an .apk and upload it to the
 store and it will just work!